rgwilton/draft-yp-observability/draft-wilton-netconf-yp-observability.md

 --- abstract

-This early draft proposes some enhancements to YANG-Push to optimize its behavior for operational data telemetry.
-It also lists some additional issues that could potentially be discussed if there is further interest in this work, in particular whether we should be attempting extensions to YANG-Push (as this document is currently framed) or instead should attempt to define a new 'YANG-Push lite'.
+This early draft proposes a new, streamlined version of YANG-Push called YANG push lite, in order to optimize its behavior for operational data telemetry.
+It also addresses some additional issues and potential resolutions.

 --- middle